-Today we’ll be looking at Bluehost Vs Hostmonster.
-If you’re here, you are probably interested in seeing which Web-host comes out the best.
-That means that you’ve narrowed your choices down to these two Web-hosts.
-While we don’t think, if we were to make a choice, we’d narrow it down to these two, we understand you.
-So we are going to embark on an in-depth, totally unbiased and politically (?) independent review of both hosts.
+Today we’ll be looking at Bluehost vs. Hostmonster.
+If you’re here, you are probably interested in seeing which hosting company comes out the best.
+That means that you’ve narrowed your choices down to HostMonster and Bluehost.
+We are going to embark on an in-depth, totally unbiased review of both hosts.
 Hopefully, at the end of it all, we are able to help you make the right decision.

 Bluehost vs. HostMonster: A Complete Overview

-Performance is important when choosing a Web-host.
-After all, no one wants a Web-host that is slow, unresponsive and lethargic.
+Performance is important when choosing the perfect hosting service for your website.
+After all, no one wants a slow, unresponsive and lethargic hosting server.
 Users want their websites to always be accessible and they want it to always be accessible quickly.
-So we are going to measure both Web-hosts performances using speed and uptime.
+So we are going to measure both Bluehost and HostMonster performances using speed and uptime as criteria.

 Speed is a very important metric, no matter what kind of website is being hosted.
 Google has shown that sluggish websites usually have low traffic and even lower conversion rates.
 In fact, if your site loads any slower than 2-3 seconds, you will start losing visitors.

-There is only one way to measure a Web-host’s speed.
-That way involves buying a plan, setting it up with a dummy website and using a tool like Pingdom to measure the speed.
-Was that exactly what we did?
+There is only one way to measure a host’s speed.
+That way involves buying a plan, setting it up with a dummy website and using a tool like Pingdom to test the speed.
+Was that what we did?
 No, not exactly.
-There is a major difference.
-We didn’t use Pingdom to measure the website’s speed once— we used it several times and calculated the average speed over our testing period.
+We didn’t use Pingdom to measure the website’s speed once – we used it several times and calculated the average speed over our testing period.

 Bluehost Speed Tests

 Averaging 461ms TTFB (Time to the first Byte), Bluehost is pretty fast.
 At least faster than most of our tested sites.
-Is that something?
-Yes, it is.
-Don’t get us wrong, though.
-Bluehost will win no speed awards or enter any top anything list regarding speed.
-However, users aren’t likely to have any complaints regarding website speed.
+Bluehost will win no speed awards or enter any top list regarding speed.
+However, users aren’t likely to have any complaints regarding their page load time.
 To further test the authenticity of this result, we sent 100 virtual users to our dummy site to test Bluehost’s speed under traffic.
-Speed levels remained fairly stable, so users won’t have to worry about speed levels dropping due to an increase in traffic.
+Speed levels remained fairly stable, so users won’t have to worry about speed levels dropping due to an increase in visitors.

 Too often, we just measure speed and forget to look at the tech involved.
-Bluehost makes use of Cloudflare CDN (Content Delivery System) which speeds up the loading time of websites.
-CDN works by keeping catches of websites at datacenters around the globe so that when a visitor clicks on the web site’s URL, the network finds the location of the visitor and content is delivered from the closest database to the visitor.
+Bluehost makes use of Cloudflare CDN (Content Delivery Network) which speeds up the loading time of websites.
+CDN works by keeping caches of websites at datacenters around the globe so that when a visitor clicks on the web site’s URL, the network finds the location of the visitor and the content is delivered from the closest database to the visitor.

 HostMonster Speed Tests

 Next up, is HostMonster.
 Using the same methods used to measure Bluehost’s speed, we went to work on HostMonster’s servers and were, to put it mildly, disappointed.
-At an average page speed of 950ms, HostMonster is decidedly below average.
+At an average TTFB of 950ms, HostMonster is decidedly below average.
 An average response time of almost one second is poor by any standards.
-But there is some consolation for HostMonster though— as unlikely as it might be, we’ve seen worse.
+But there is some consolation for HostMonster though – as unlikely as it might be, we’ve seen worse.

-The fact that HostMonster makes use of SSDs makes this performance even more shocking.
-Maybe there is something else going on behind the scenes?
-We don’t know.
+The fact that HostMonster uses SSDs makes this performance even more shocking.

-VERDICT; Without a doubt, Bluehost is the faster Web-host.
-It’s not even a competition.
+Without a doubt, Bluehost is the faster choice.
+It is not even a competition.

-It is important that your website is accessible quickly, and it is equally important that it is accessible at all.
-It goes without saying that a poor uptime affects conversion rates and traffic pretty steeply— people cannot visit a site that isn’t up.
+It is important that your website is accessible quickly, and it is equally important that it is accessible.
+It goes without saying that a poor uptime affects conversion rates and traffic pretty steeply – people cannot visit a site that isn’t up.

 We tested Bluehost’s Uptime

 Throughout our testing period, Bluehost maintained an uptime of 99.99% which is about as close to perfect as anyone can get.
 What conclusion can we get from this?
 Bluehost is extremely reliable.
 However, this score isn’t without blemish.
-Bluehost doesn’t have one thing that most other Web-hosts have, and that’s an uptime guarantee.
+Bluehost doesn’t have one thing that most other services have, and that’s an uptime guarantee.
 While it doesn’t look like users may have problems with Bluehost’s uptime today, the story can quite easily change.
 And when it does, users would want a compensation policy for poor uptime.
 Bluehost doesn’t offer this.
-Perhaps this is because the Web-host is so confident in their uptime.

 We tested HostMonster’s Uptime